radian-software/straight.el/README.md

 see whether or not that package is registered during your init-file.

 One might ask how `straight.el` determines that you have finished loading your init-file.
-The answer is simple: `run-with-idle-timer` is used to execute code only after the current interactive operation has finished.
+The answer is simple: `post-command-hook` is used to execute code only after the current interactive operation has finished.
 The implementation of this concept is part of the *transaction system* of `straight.el`, and it is also used to amortize